 My personal experience is that although local improvements can be delivered in a few months, every project has to embed and if we are not careful your new idea will rapidly return to the previous status quo.

-In addition to the exploration phase, project design and implementation, the team need to embed and champion the change and it will takes two or three years of constant reinforcement to ensure that your great idea becomes part of the fabric of our service.
+The need to embed and champion the change often takes two or three years of constant reinforcement to ensure that your great idea becomes part of the fabric of our service.